pwndoc-ng/pwndoc-ng/docs/data.md

 ### Languages

-Pwndoc can handle multiple Languages when it comes to Custom Data or Vulnerabilities.
+Pwndoc-ng can handle multiple Languages when it comes to Custom Data or Vulnerabilities.
 It's one of the first things to create before being able to start an Audit.

 A Language is defined by: